Peripheral Neuropathy

 Many people living with HIV develop problems that involve the nervous system.
 The nervous system controls thinking, movement, sensations, and feelings.

-Peripheral neuropathy affects over 20 million people in the US.
+Peripheral neuropathy affects an estimated 30 million people in the US.

 There are two parts of the nervous system: the brain and spinal cord (central nervous system) and the peripheral nerves (peripheral nervous system).
 The peripheral nerves run throughout the body like webbing, connecting all parts of the body to the brain and spinal cord.
 Any disorder or problem that involves damage to the peripheral nerves is called peripheral neuropathy or PN.

-Peripheral neuropathy affects over 20 million people in the US.
+Peripheral neuropathy affects an estimated 30 million people in the US.
 The most common form damages not just one nerve (mononeuropathy), but several nerves.
 This is called polyneuropathy and is what most people living with HIV are talking about when they say they have neuropathy.
-Most health care providers know it as a 'sock and glove' nerve problem because the areas most affected are the feet and hands.
+Most healthcare providers know it as a 'sock and glove' nerve problem because the areas most affected are the feet and hands.

 What Causes PN?